thiagojacinto/spring-security-java/README.md

 # Spring Security

 A repo with learning purposes of walking into Spring Security development.
+This branch handles the **JWT implementation**, using [Java JWT](https://github.com/jwtk/jjwt).

 ## Includes & usage: